Kalyn’s Lake Powell Fish Marinade

 Make it a Low-Carb Meal:

-More Ideas for Cooking Fish:
+More Ideas for Fish on the Grill:

 - 4 pieces of Mahi Mahi, thawed if frozen (see notes)